Skip to content

 Cspell

-Cspell is a tool for checking spelling errors, which can check for spelling errors in the code, avoiding bugs caused by spelling errors.
+Cspell is a tool for checking spelling errors in the code, avoiding bugs caused by spelling mistakes.

 Command